Definition of a CaLD community service organisation

-To be classified as culturally and linguistically diverse (CaLD), an organisation must demonstrate and provide evidence that they meet the following criteria not just claim that they provide services for CaLD communities:
+To be classified as CaLD, an organisation must demonstrate and provide evidence that they meet the following criteria, not just claim that they provide services for CaLD communities:

-2. Management Committee or Board and staffing profile of the organisation reflects culturally and linguistically diverse communities and it has a commitment to workforce training in cultural competency.
+- management committee or board and staffing profile of the organisation reflects CaLD communities and it has a commitment to workforce training in cultural competency

-3. The organisation has internal policies and procedures that demonstrate a commitment to multiculturalism and cultural diversity.
+- the organisation has internal policies and procedures that demonstrate a commitment to multicultural and cultural diversity

-4. The organisation is incorporated in Western Australia in accordance with the Associations Incorporation Act and is not-for-profit.
+- the organisation is incorporated in WA in accordance with the Associations Incorporation Act and is not-for-profit

-5. An organisation that services CaLD communities as an incidental service will not be eligible.
+- an organisation that serves CaLD communities as an incidental service will not be eligible.

 Examples of CaLD community service organisations that meet these criteria include: the Edmund Rice Centre WA, Multicultural Futures, and Ishar Multicultural Women's Health Centre.